HOLIDAY SEASON: Save up to 50% and get up to $90 BTC on the best deals of the year

 Is my crypto gone if I uninstall an application?

 Not to worry, your crypto will still be accessible to you!
-As mentioned in the beginning of this article, your Ledger device calculates your Private Keys from your 24-word recovery phrase based on a specific parameter called a derivation path
+As mentioned in the beginning of this article, your Ledger signer generates your Private Keys from your 24-word secret recovery phrase based on a specific parameter called a derivation path

-This means that if the recovery phrase on your device stayed the same, the calculation will have the same result.
+This means that if the secret recovery phrase on your signer stays the same, the signer will always generate the same keys in the same order.
 As such, when you install the application again it will give you access to the same addresses as before.

 Stay in touch